clovr/vappio/vappio-docs/docs/api/intro.rst

 Introduction
 ============

-What is the vappio api?
+What is the vappio API?
 -----------------------

 ``vappio`` is an API for the creation and manipulation of clusters on a cloud in a platform